Drawing a cartoon lion or realistic lion may be a challenge for many of us. But it can be done easily following this tutorial.

 Draw two ellipses as you see in the picture.
 The upper one is the lion’s head and the lower is the lion’s chest.
 Draw them in the same position as here.
 Notice that the chest ellipse is positioned a little on the left.

 On the upper ellipse draw two perspective guidelines.
 The small circle below is the lion’s rump.
 When you observe real lions you’ll understand that lions have huge chests but small rumps.

 Enlarge the picture and you’ll notice that the pencil lines are rather rough.
 That is OK for now.
 You can make it the same or similar; we shall erase all unnecessary pencil lines later.

-Draw the nose of and the muzzle (mouth) part of cartoon lion as you see on the picture.
+Draw the nose and the muzzle (mouth) part of the cartoon lion as you see in the picture.
 You can also join the neck and head circle by a curved line.
-Later, the lion’s mane will cover the neck line so it will not be visible.
+Later, the lion’s mane will cover the neckline so it will not be visible.

-Draw all four legs in sitting position as you see on the picture.
+Draw all four legs in a sitting position as you see in the picture.
 This should be very easy.
 Just approximate lines will be OK now, so don’t need to make it look very precise yet.

-You can gradually erase all the rest of initial pencil guidelines, so that your drawing should look something like this.
+You can gradually erase all the rest of the initial pencil guidelines so that your drawing should look something like this.

-Color all the body as you see on this picture.
-You can do it using only graphite pencil or you can make it using colored pencils too.
+Color the body as you see in this picture.
+You can do it using only a graphite pencil or you can make it using colored pencils too.
 When you finished coloring the entire body don’t forget to draw the claws.